cceh/leiden-js-idp-test-data/README.md

 3. Uses XSugar (in Docker) to convert XML to Leiden+ or Leiden Translation
 4. Converts the Leiden back to XML and saves it in the corresponding `roundtrips` directory

+The script uses git-based change detection to only process files that have changed since the last run per default.

 ## Re-generate the data